How To Start a Song

 1. Begin With a Theme

-One way to start a song idea is to begin by picking a general theme for your song.
-Do you want to write about love, breakup, joy, faith, friendship, sadness, sorrow, family,… ?
+Start by choosing a theme.
+What are you feeling right now—love, loss, joy, frustration?
 There are so many topics to choose from.
 What are you feeling inside on this particular day?
 Tap into that emotion and pick that topic.

 Then brainstorm some ideas for the verses and chorus.
 Don’t be concerned about rhyming words at this point.
 Write down the idea of each verse and chorus.
 Get the outline in place then you can fill in the picture later.
 Use sensory images to describe each scene.